neemzy/patchwork/README.md

 #### `EntityController`

-The `EntityController` classes describes a controller dedicated to managing a certain model (its constructor takes a table name as a parameter).
+The `EntityController` class describes a controller dedicated to managing a certain model (its constructor takes a table name as a parameter).
 This class is abstract and extended by :

 - `AdminController`, that binds an HTTP authentication to itself and exposes CRUD GUI routes.
 - `ApiController`, that exposes a RESTful API for your models and takes a boolean `$readonly` (second) parameter to know whether it should expose `POST`/`PUT` routes.